 - 1.1 According to our vision, a sustainable corporation is a profitable institution that offers adequate, affordable and need-based services to its clients, treats its Employees, suppliers and all other stakeholders with a high sense of responsibility, and strongly supports the development of society.
 It is also a technologically advanced and environmentally aware corporation that is trusted by society.
 Our mission make people's life easier is a guiding principle for our activities and sustainable development.
 We seek to ensure that everyone is treated with respect, has equal opportunities and feels valued.
 Valuing the perspectives of colleagues from diverse backgrounds enables us to ensure greater collaboration, innovation, better decision-making and strong relationships with everyone we work with. - 1.2 We are committed to encouraging diversity, equality and inclusion among our workforce, and eliminating unlawful discrimination.
-We embrace and encourage our Employees' differences in age, sex, color, disability, ethnicity, family or marital status, gender identity or expression, language, national origin, physical and mental ability, political affiliation, race, religion, sexual orientation, socio-economic status and other characteristics that make our Employees unique. - 1.3 The Diversity, Equality and Inclusion policy ("the Policy"), institutional structures and respective initiatives support TBC's approach which sets targets and establishes a methodology of advancing diversity, equality and inclusion, and integrating its approach into the operations and management processes of TBC, focusing on diverse areas including gender, multicultural, multigenerational and disability backgrounds. - 1.4 Gender equality and the empowerment of women and girls are important dimensions of sustainability of TBC and its stakeholders customers, Employees, suppliers, partners and society.
-The Policy supports TBC 's approach, which sets targets and establishes a methodology of advancing gender equality and integrating women's empowerment approach into the operations and management processes of TBC. - 1.5 The present Policy provides clear policy guidance for ensuring the proactive and consistent integration of diversity in all aspects of TBC's work, inside TBC, in the marketplace and community at large. - 1.6 Diversity, equality and inclusion has to be implemented with strong political commitment, highlevel leadership and an institutional mandate, supported by the enhanced capacity to conduct comprehensive analysis, allocate sufficient resources and achieve greater accountability. - 1.7 This Policy is a guidance document, outlining strategic priorities and processes for integrating diversity, equality and inclusion perspectives throughout TBC.
-This Policy applies to the Employees of TBC.
+We embrace and encourage our Employees' differences in age, sex, color, disability, ethnicity, family or marital status, gender identity or expression, language, national origin, physical and mental ability, political affiliation, race, religion, sexual orientation, socio-economic status and other characteristics that make our Employees unique. - 1.3 The Diversity, Equality and Inclusion policy ("the Policy"), institutional structures and respective initiatives support TBC's approach which sets targets and establishes a methodology of advancing diversity, equality and inclusion, and integrating its approach into the operations and management processes of TBC, focusing on diverse areas including gender, multicultural, multigenerational, disability backgrounds and other commonly recognized diversity characteristics. - 1.4 Gender equality and the empowerment of women and girls are important dimensions of sustainability of TBC and its stakeholders customers, Employees, suppliers, partners and society.
+The Policy supports TBC's approach, which sets targets and establishes a methodology of advancing gender equality and integrating women's empowerment approach into the operations and management processes of TBC. - 1.5 TBC is committed to becoming a disability-confident organization by promoting accessibility and inclusion for people with disabilities-both as employees and as customers.
+We are developing standardized practices and documentation, along with tailored training for different functions, to support inclusive employment and inclusive services across our digital and physical channels.
+Our approach will be based on the best international practices, including the UN Convention on the Rights of Persons with Disabilities (UNCRPD) and the principles of the UK Disability Confident scheme. - 1.6 The present Policy provides clear policy guidance for ensuring the proactive and consistent integration of diversity in all aspects of TBC's work, inside TBC, in the marketplace and community at large. - 1.7 Diversity, equality and inclusion has to be implemented with strong political commitment, highlevel leadership and an institutional mandate, supported by the enhanced capacity to conduct comprehensive analysis, allocate sufficient resources and achieve greater accountability. - 1.8 This Policy is a guidance document, outlining strategic priorities and processes for integrating diversity, equality and inclusion perspectives throughout TBC.
+This Policy applies to the

+Employees of TBC.
 This Policy provides broad strategic orientation for implementation, including institutionalizing diversity, equality and inclusion in the organizational culture, and advancing equality throughout all areas of operations.
 The Policy is complemented by detailed action plans.
 The action plan(s) are developed on an annual basis.
-The Policy shall be implemented in all Group Companies; the respective action plan(s) has to be agreed - 1.8 Specific issues related to this policy are regulated by the DE&I Implementation guideline.
+The Policy shall be implemented in all Group Companies; the respective action plan(s) has to be agreed

+1.9 Specific issues related to this policy are regulated by the DE&I Implementation guideline.